Will I save money living in Scotland?

 We asked expats if they save money living in Scotland.
 They said...

 "Living in Scotland can be more affordable than living in the United States in some areas.
 The cost of living in Scotland is generally lower than in the United States, with rent and groceries being particularly cheaper.
 Additionally, public transportation is often more affordable in Scotland than in the United States.
-However, the cost of living in Scotland can vary depending on the city and region," remarked another expat in Scotland.
+However, the cost of living in Scotland can vary depending on the city and region," mentioned another expat when asked about moving to Scotland.

 Other Questions: